-(1) This section applies to the financial year commencing on 1 July 1976 and to each financial year thereafter.
+(1) This section applies to the financial year commencing on 1 July 2006 and to each financial year thereafter.

-(2) Subject to and in accordance with the provisions of this Act, in respect of each financial year to which this section applies there shall be assessed, collected and paid on and in relation to all land held under pastoral lease general rates at such rate as may be imposed under subsection (3) in respect of such land.
+(2) Subject to and in accordance with the provisions of this Act, in respect of each financial year to which this section applies there shall be assessed, collected and paid on and in relation to all land held under pastoral lease rates at such rate as may be imposed under subsection (3) in respect of such land.

-(3) The Protection Board, with the approval of the Minister, may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which this section applies, impose —
+(3) The Protection Board, with the approval of the Minister, may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which this section applies, impose in respect of that financial year rates in respect of land held under pastoral lease.

+(4) A rate imposed under subsection (3) —

+(a) must be imposed upon the unimproved value of land to which the rate applies; and

-(a) in respect of land held under pastoral lease that is not in the specified part of the State, a general rate in respect of that financial year at a rate not exceeding 8 cents in the dollar of the unimproved value of the land; and
+(b) must not be at a rate exceeding 10 cents in the dollar of the unimproved value of land.

-(b) in respect of land held under pastoral lease that is in the specified part of the State, a general rate in respect of that financial year —
+(5) All rates imposed under subsection (3) in respect of land that is in the same zone must be at the same rate.

-(i) at the rate imposed under paragraph (a) in respect of land to which that paragraph applies; or
+(6) All rates imposed under subsection (3) in respect of land that is not in a zone must be at the same rate.

-(ii) at a rate such that the total amount assessed to be payable in respect of that financial year by way of general rates in respect of land held under pastoral lease that is in the specified part of the State is one-third of the total amount assessed to be so payable in respect of all land so held in the State,

-whichever is the lesser.

-(4) In subsection (3) “specified part of the State” means that part of the State described in the Schedule.

-(5) Where a rate, expressed in cents in the dollar, is calculated in accordance with subsection (3)(b)(ii), any part of a cent that is less than 0.01 cent shall be disregarded.
+(7) Despite the amendments made by the Agriculture and Related Resources Protection Amendment Act 2006, this Act, as in force immediately before the day on which that Act comes into operation, continues to apply in relation to a rate payable for a financial year commencing before 1 July 2006.

-[Section 60 amended by No. 40 of 1978 s.10; No. 22 of 1980 s.3; No. 31 of 1983 s.7.]
+[Section 60 amended by No. 40 of 1978 s.10; No. 22 of 1980 s.3; No. 31 of 1983 s.7; No. 6 of 2006 s.
+5.]

 61. Zonal rates on pastoral leases

-(1) Subject to and in accordance with the provisions of this Act, in respect of any financial year to which section 60 applies there shall be assessed, collected and paid on and in relation to all land held under pastoral lease in a zone, zonal rates at such rate as may be imposed under subsection (2) in respect of that zone.
+(1) Subject to and in accordance with the provisions of this Act, in respect of any financial year to which section 60 applies there shall be assessed, collected and paid on and in relation to all land held under pastoral lease in a zone, rates at such rate as may be imposed under subsection (2) in respect of that zone.

-(2) The Protection Board on the recommendation of the authority of a zone and with the approval of the Minister, may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which section 60 applies, impose a zonal rate in respect of that zone and that financial year.
+(2) The Protection Board on the recommendation of the authority of a zone and with the approval of the Minister, may, by notice published in the Gazette on or before the 30 June immediately preceding a financial year to which section 60 applies, impose a rate in respect of that zone and that financial year.

 (3) A rate imposed under subsection (2) shall be imposed upon the unimproved value of land to which the rate applies.

+[Section 61 amended by No. 6 of 2006 s.
+6.]

 62. Calculation of unimproved value

 [(1) repealed.]